Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Method

 where we define $\tilde{k}(\bold{u}, \bold{v}) = \langle \bold{\widetilde{\varphi}}(\bold{u}), \bold{\widetilde{\varphi}}(\bold{v})\rangle_{\mathbb{C}^B}$ as the kernel function with the feature map given by which is a random vector consisting of the Fourier features $\widetilde{\varphi}_{\boldsymbol{\omega}}(\bold{u}) = e^{i\boldsymbol{\omega}^T\bold{u}} \in \mathbb{C}$ \citep{rahimi2008random}.
 Such kernel approximations are frequently used in practice for computational efficiency \citep{rahimi2009weighted, le2013fastfood}.
 As a default choice of $k$ we take the Gaussian kernel with bandwidth $\sigma$, since in this case we have a convenient expression for the measure $\nu$ and we sample $\boldsymbol{\omega}_1, \ldots, \boldsymbol{\omega}_B \sim N_{d}(\bold{0}, \sigma^{-2}I_{d})$.
 The bandwidth $\sigma$ is chosen as the median pairwise distance between all training responses $\{\bold{y}_i\}_{i=1}^n$, commonly referred to as the 'median heuristic' \citep{gretton2012optimal}.

-From the representation of MMD via the distribution embeddings \eqref{eq: MMD embedding} we can obtain that MMD two-sample test statistic $\mathcal{D}_{\text{MMD}(\tilde{k})}$ using the approximate kernel $\tilde{k}$ is given by
+From the representation of MMD via the distribution embeddings \eqref{eq: MMD embedding}, we can obtain that MMD two-sample test statistic $\mathcal{D}_{\text{MMD}(\tilde{k})}$ using the approximate kernel $\tilde{k}$ is given by

-Interestingly, $\mathcal{D}_{\text{MMD}(\tilde{k})}$ is not only an MMD statistic on its own, but can also be viewed as a random approximation of the original MMD statistic $\mathcal{D}_{\text{MMD}(k)}$ \eqref{eq: MMD} using kernel $k$; by using the kernel representation \eqref{eq: bochner}, it can be written (the derivation can be found in the Appendix \ref{appendix: proofs}) as
+Interestingly, $\mathcal{D}_{\text{MMD}(\tilde{k})}$ is not only an MMD statistic on its own, but can also be viewed as a random approximation of the original MMD statistic $\mathcal{D}_{\text{MMD}(k)}$ \eqref{eq: MMD} using kernel $k$; by using the kernel representation \eqref{eq: bochner}, it can be written as

 Finally, our DRF splitting criterion $\mathcal{D}(\cdot, \cdot)$ \eqref{eq: splitcrit} is then taken to be the (scaled) MMD statistic $\tfrac{n_Ln_R}{n_P^2}\mathcal{D}_{\text{MMD}(\tilde{k})}\left(\{\bold{y}_i\mid \bold{x}_i \in C_L\} \,,\, \{\bold{y}_i \mid \bold{x}_i \in C_R\}\right)$ with the approximate random kernel $\tilde{k}$ used instead of $k$, which can thus be conveniently written as: